-This article is part of a series on the neighborhoods of Washington D.C.
-This article examines the Georgetown neighborhood’s demographics, historic appeal and unique character.
-These details should help you target tenants who are most likely to rent in the neighborhood and help you market your property's location and assets to them.
+This article is part of a series on the neighborhoods of Washington, D.C.
+This article examines the Georgetown neighborhood’s demographics, historical appeal, and unique character.
+These details should help you target tenants who are most likely to rent in the neighborhood and help you market your property’s location and assets to them.

 Facts and Figures

 Neighborhood demographic data is helpful as you refine your marketing strategy for your property.
 In Georgetown, 51 percent of homes are owner-occupied, while tenants occupy 40 percent of homes.
 Residents spend a median of 2.9 years in the area, and the annual residential turnover is 18 percent.
 There are two residents per home, on average, and 9 percent of households have children.
 A property management company familiar with the local demographics and market trends would be able to use their knowledge and experience to help you set competitive rents, decrease periods of vacancy, and reduce tenant turnover.